Innoson Group vs GTBank fraud case: Courts

 In January 2018, Justice Mojisola Dada ordered the EFCC to subpoena Chukwuma after his attorney attempted to justify his absence at the Lagos State High Court in Ikeja for his scheduled arraignment.
 According to the EFCC, the businessman was evading arrest.

-In June 2018, Ikeja Special Offences Court Judge Mojisola Dada ordered the arrest of Chukwuma wanted for failing to appear before the court for arraignment for the fifth time.
+In June 2018, Judge Mojisola Dada of the Ikeja Special Offences Court ordered the arrest of Chukwuma, who was wanted for failing to appear before the court for arraignment for the fifth time.
 Chukwuma had previously failed to appear in court on 17 January, 9 February, 14 March and 25 April.

 In 2014, a ₦4.7 billion judgment was awarded to Innoson by a judge at the Federal High Court in Awka.
 Guaranty Trust Bank immediately appealed the judgment, calling it "ridiculous" at the Court of Appeal in Enugu.
 The Court of Appeal asked the Bank to place the judgment in an interest-bearing escrow account with the court’s registrars.
 The bank balked, offering the court a guarantee instead and appealing to the Supreme Court.

 The bank's appeal was heard at the Supreme Court in Abuja on 7 June 2018.
 The court sided with GTBank, paving the way for the bank’s appeal of the Akwa High Court judgment at the Court of Appeal in Enugu.
 That hearing, on 14 June, was adjourned by the court until a date to be determined later.